-Czech-Chinese Ties Are Affected As Prague Stands Up To Beijing
+Czech-Chinese Ties Strained As Prague Stands Up To Beijing

 That's why, when Home Credit offered to become a corporate sponsor of Prague's Charles University this autumn, it nearly led to the resignation of the university's rector.
 As part of the sponsorship, the university would have had to sign an agreement stating it would not hurt Home Credit's global interests — including keeping China's government happy.

-"It was translated as, the university would have to stop all their critics towards China," says Šticky.
+"It was translated as, the university would have to stop all their critics towards China," Sticky says.

 Charles University — Central Europe's oldest, most prestigious learning institution — is the academic home of many influential critics of China, including Hala and his organization Sinopsis, which has examined and exposed questionable dealings with Beijing by the Czech government.

 Within days of learning about the Home Credit sponsorship requirements, students, faculty and local media lambasted university leadership for selling out its academic freedom to please a sponsor with business interests in China.
-That prompted Home Credit to withdraw its offer and university Rector Tomáš Zima to publicly apologize for his role in the matter.
+That prompted Home Credit to withdraw its offer and Rector Tomas Zima to publicly apologize for his role in the matter.

-"I would like to apologize to all of you," Zima told an overcrowded meeting of the university senate in early October.
+"I would like to apologize to all of you," Zima told an overcrowded meeting of the university's senate in early October.
 "I underestimated the reaction to this.
 I never thought this could threaten our academic freedoms, freedom of research and freedom to teach."

-While Zima's apology may have saved his job — for now — his secretary in charge of the university's Czech-Chinese center, Miloš Balabán, was forced to resign on Oct.
+While Zima's apology may have saved his job — for now — his secretary in charge of the university's Czech-Chinese center, Milos Balaban, was forced to resign on Oct.
 24, after Czech media revealed that China's government was funding the center's largely pro-China conferences.

 Hala says all of this has left a bad taste in the mouths of Czechs, who are tired of their government and biggest institutions doing the bidding of Beijing.